Cognigy/Documentation/docs/en/docs/ai/xApp/getting-started.md

 ### Test the App via the Interaction Panel

-1. Open the Interaction panel and enter a message like "Hi" to trigger the Flow.
+1. Open the Interaction Panel and enter a message like "Hi" to trigger the Flow.
-2. In the Interaction panel, check the **Info** tab to locate the xApp's URL in the `input.apps.url` input object or use the virtual agent input from the Interaction Panel.
+2. In the Interaction Panel, check the **Info** tab to locate the xApp's URL in the `input.apps.url` input object or use the virtual agent input from the Interaction Panel.
    <figure>
     <img class="image-center" src="{{config.site_url}}ai/images/xApp/demo-xApp-form.png" width="80%">
    </figure>
 3. Open the URL in a new tab to view the xApp with the adaptive card.
 4. Submit data in the email entry field and observe the behavior, for example, `dan@cognigy.com`.
 Note that the email validation is basic at this stage.
-5. Check the input result via the Interaction panel.
+5. Check the input result via the Interaction Panel.

 <figure>
     <img class="image-center" src="{{config.site_url}}ai/images/xApp/getting-started-basic-interaction-panel-test.png" width="100%">